zwang695/alexa-skills-list/skills/B01L4SQXE8/README.md

 * *Alexa, start dad jokes and tell me a joke*

 You know those jokes your dad always tells that are just so lame they are funny.
 Well now ALEXA will keep up the dad tradition.
 New jokes added all the time!
+Simply enable this skill and then say "Alexa, open dad jokes and tell me a joke".

 ***